codyschank/cluj/README.md

 # cluj

-scrape_testing uses selenium to log in to espn and scrape data from my fantasy basketball league.
+The notebook 'scrape_testing' uses selenium to log in to espn and scrape data from my fantasy basketball league.